I am applying for faculty positions in electrical engineering and computer science for the 2018-2019 hiring season.

 I am a final-year PhD student in electrical and computer engineering working under Professor Christopher Batten at Cornell University.
 My research lies primarily in computer architecture, but my research approach also focuses on tying computer architecture up to software and down to VLSI.

-My research on software-defined hardware specialization focuses on creating system architectures that specialize for productive software domains and yet leverage novel circuits techniques.
+I am interested in all aspects of computer architecture, especially specialized architectures that are co-designed with software and VLSI/circuits for both high-performance and embedded applications.
 I am also interested in productive software runtimes, heterogeneous compute, fine-grain power management, hardware specialization, methodologies for rapid ASIC design, and open-source hardware.
 Throughout my PhD, I have built a total of six research test chips, and I was the project lead / university student lead for three of the chips including BRGTC2 (2018), Celerity (2017), and BRGTC1 (2016).

 Top-tier architecture venues in this list

 Top-tier chip / design automation venues in this list

 IEEE TCAS I